wendyverdonk93/docs/content/integrations/hosted/shopify/_index.md

 logo: "/logo/Integrations/Shopify.svg"
 weight: 30
 title_short: "Shopify"
+description_short: Install the MultiSafepay payment solution to your Shopify webshop with ease.
 ---
 Easily integrate MultiSafepay payment solutions into your Shopify webshop with the free app.